chaldea-center/chaldea-docs/docs/guide/faq.md

 In settings, change web renderer from canvas to html.
 Html renderer is a little faster but maybe worse layout.

+## Web: refresh page accidentally

+Usually occur on mobile web page, especially in quest page.
+Website on mobile is not recommended!
+Use app please!

 ## Anti-Virus

 1. this is an open-source project <https://github.com/chaldea-center/chaldea>